-For example, in the image above only leads from United States of America, United Kingdom, and the Czech Republic will be identified and shown in this Leadfeeder account.
+For example, in the image above only leads from the United States of America, the United Kingdom, and the Czech Republic will be identified and shown in this Leadfeeder account.

 To exclude specific countries select Exclude and list each country desired from the drop-down and save.
 Each country must be selected and saved individually.
 If you exclude multiple countries the filters work with an AND rule.
 For example, do not allow visits from Aruba AND do not allow visits from Hong Kong.

 NOTE: Only max 100 countries can be defined as a country rule.

 Page URL rules

 Page URL rules define what visits you want Leadfeeder to see based on the page URLs that were visited.
 You would set these if you only wanted to see visits that went to specific URLs, or if you wanted to eliminate visits to specific URLs.